cookies-xor-cream/HugoTest/content/posts/poetry/the-genz-playbook.md

 ---

 I'd make you unhand the phone,
-But you're glued to the screen,
+but you're glued to the screen,
-As if it keeps you alive,
+as if it keeps you alive,
-Like nothing I have ever seen.
+like nothing I have ever seen.

 Drowning in the backlight,
-As you try to not decide,
+as you try to not decide,
-Is it worth it or is it not
+is it worth it or is it not
-To give the slightest shit about.
+to give the slightest shit about.